timagrove/ExData_Plotting1/README.md

 ## NOTES

 This repository was forked from rdpeng/ExData_Plotting1 per the instructions in the project.
 The data was placed in a subfolder of the repository which was creatively called "data".
 That folder is being ignored for replication by the .gitignore file located in this root folder.

-The first line of code aftger loading the required libraries is to set the working directory:
+The first line of code in the .R files (after loading the required libraries) is to set the working directory:

 setwd("~/GitHub/ExData_Plotting1/data")